accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/alternative-textuelle-image.md

   - `<object type="image/…">`;
   - `<embed type="image/…">`;
   - `<canvas>`;
-  - opening tags with a WAI-ARIA attribute `role="img"`.
+  - opening tags with a WAI-ARIA `role="img"` attribute.
 - Otherwise, value of the `alt` attribute for tags
   - `<img>`;
   - `<area>`;